nkosi-tauro/vue3-auth-app/README.md

 User(s) can login and or register a new account ✔
 : can log in or register with at least one of the following services: Google, Github ✔
-: can see my profile details ❌
+: can see my profile details ✔
-: can edit my details including: photo, name, bio, phone, email and password ❌
+: can edit my details including:  name, bio, phone ✔  photo ...coming soon
 : can upload a new photo or provide an image URL ❌